honest comparison

 How long does a typical Mindbody migration take end-to-end?

 Five business days from when you send us your Mindbody export to live cutover.
 Day one and two: data review and mapping by us.
 Day three: dry-run import into a staging environment for your review.
-Day four: your review and sign-off, plus any custom configuration (intake forms, services, custom domains).
+Day four: your review and sign-off, plus any custom configuration (intake forms, services, storefront branding).
 Day five (typically a Sunday evening): live cutover with a final sync.
 Larger studios with complex setups can take longer; we will quote a realistic timeline upfront based on what your Mindbody export shows.

 Deeper dives